ORNL/cpp-proposals-pub/D1673/blas_interface.md

 ### `basic_mdspan`

-[P0009R9](http://wg21.link/p0009r9) is a proposal for adding multidimensional arrays to the C++ Standard Library.  `basic_mdspan` is the main class in this proposal.
+This proposal depends on [P0009R9](http://wg21.link/p0009r9), which is a proposal for adding multidimensional arrays to the C++ Standard Library.  `basic_mdspan` is the main class in P0009.
 It is a "view" (in the sense of `span`) of a multidimensional array.
 The rank (number of dimensions) is fixed at compile time.
 Users may specify some dimensions at run time and others at compile time; the type of the `basic_mdspan` expresses this.  `basic_mdspan` also has two customization points:

   * `Layout` expresses the array's memory layout: e.g., row-major (C++ style), column-major (Fortran style), or strided.
 We use a custom